eclipse-edc/MinimumViableDataspace/docs/developer/decision-records/2022-04-11-decentralized-identity/README.md

 Upon reception, the provider connector verifies the JWT.
 To achieve this, the DID document URL is resolved from the DID available as the token issuer as described in the [DID Web specification](https://w3c-ccg.github.io/did-method-web/#method-specific-identifier).
 The public key is retrieved from the DID document, which is then used by the provider connector to verify the JWT and thus the identity of the token's signer.

 Note: since tokens are credentials, great care must be taken to prevent security issues.
 In general, JWTs should not be kept longer than required (expire them as soon as possible).
+A spike will be conducted to do further clarifications around security concerns, this ADR will be adapted accordingly.

 No Identity Hub integration is desired at this point.
 An `EmptyCredentialsVerifier` must be used, returning an empty claim collection.
 Identity Hub integration will be evaluated later together with policies.